*Post contains affiliate links

 - offer amazing value (from $3.95 a month)

-- are secure (translated that means your blog is less likely to get hacked)
+- are secure (your blog is less likely to get hacked!)

 - offer helpful live technical support.

 I’ve also found my page load speed to be consistently fast with Bluehost.
 You really don’t want your blog to load slowly.
-Google won’t like it and neither will your readers!
+Google doesn’t like it and neither will your readers.